lukejdavies/FourXP/README.md

 Here 'ModelDir' is where you would like the models to be saved.
 Certain functions in FourXP require you to point to this directory (makeSpec() and FourXP_Sim()).

-If you re-install FourXP, you will not need to redownload the libraries, but will need to run install4XP() as:
+If you re-install FourXP, you will not need to re-download the libraries, but will need to run install4XP() as:

 ```R
 install4XP(downloadModels = FALSE)